-Our policy is to accrue interest and penalties on any uncertain tax position as a component of income tax expenseAs of March 31, 2018, no such expenses were recognized during the year.
+Our policy is to accrue interest and penalties on any uncertain tax position as a component of income tax expense.
+No such expenses were recognized during the three and six months ended June 30, 2017.
 We do not believe there will be any material changes in our uncertain tax positions over the next 12 months.

 Accounting for uncertainty in income taxes requires financial statement recognition, measurement and disclosure of uncertain tax positions recognized in an enterprise's financial statements.
-Under this guidance, income tax positions must meet a more-likely-than-not recognizion threshold at the effective date to be recognized upon the adoption of the standard.
-We did not have any unrecognized tax benefits and there was no effect on its financial condition or results of operations as a result of implementing this standard.
+Under this guidance, income tax positions must meet a more-likely-than-not recognition threshold at the effective date to be recognized upon the adoption of the standard.
+We did not have any unrecognized tax benefits and there was no effect on its financial condition or results of operations.

-We provided for income taxes at an effective tax rate of 20.5% and 34.0% for the three months ended March 31, 2018 and 2017.
+We provided for income taxes at an effective tax rate of 20.5% and 34.0% for thethree and six months ended June 30, 2018 and 2017.